mostfunkyduck/kp/docs/testplan.md

   1. look in to in-memory protection
   1. CLI's `new` doesn't even ask for all default fields, needs option to add more, as noted above
   1. CLI not saving in subgroup with no error being thrown
+  1. nice to have: saveas should allow file system autocompletion
+  1. allow creating DB when a non existent DB is specified on cli
+  1. initial creation is throwing errors because the database allegedly exists, bitching about lack of backup which isn't helpful, second creation attempt works. lol.
+  1. `save` doesn't allow for key creation - we really need full key management
+  1. *important* nested subgroups created on the cli are getting orphaned from the root, may relate to pathing problem above
 # core test plan:
 1. Run each operation by doing it in one tool, verifying that it appears identically in the app, verify that both apps see the changes
   1. Create Database - brand new from scratch